Amelia Island, Florida

 About the Community

-With more than 100 independent restaurants, Amelia Island offers everything from casual seafood and Southern comfort food to tapas and destination dining.
+Amelia Island has a strong independent dining scene, with options ranging from casual seafood and Southern comfort food to tapas and destination dining.
 Notable names on the island include 29 South, Timoti’s Seafood Shak, España Restaurant, and Salt at The Ritz-Carlton, Amelia Island.
 In historic downtown Fernandina Beach, Centre Street is lined with boutiques, galleries, antique shops, coffeehouses, and pubs.
-Many visitors also stop at The Palace Saloon, often described as Florida’s oldest bar.
+Many visitors also stop at The Palace Saloon, widely billed as one of Florida’s oldest continuously operating bars.

 Important Links (Suggest / Report)